barabashsr/yarobot_control_unit/docs/planning_phase/command-interface.md

 **Parameters**:
 - `axis`: Motor axis letter (X-E) or number (0-7)
-- `velocity`: Target velocity in units/sec (+/- for direction, 0 to stop)
+- `velocity`: Target velocity in SI units (m/s or rad/s), +/- for direction, 0 to stop
-- `acceleration`: Acceleration to reach velocity (units/sec²), optional
+- `acceleration`: Acceleration to reach velocity (m/s² or rad/s²), optional - **overrides config for this command only**

 **Behavior**:
-- Accelerates from current velocity to target velocity
+- **Smoothly ramps from current velocity to target velocity** (no discontinuity)
 - Maintains constant velocity indefinitely
-- Automatically stops at software limits
+- Automatically decelerates to stop at software limits
 - Velocity of 0 performs controlled deceleration to stop
-- Overwrites any position move in progress
+- **Blends smoothly** if issued during MOVE or VEL mode - no abrupt transitions
+- Acceleration parameter overrides config.max_acceleration for this command only

 **Examples**:
 ```